-Students in the four Small Groups give two types of presentations - a three-minute (elevator pitch) presentation and a 12-minute conference-style presentation.
+Students in the four Small Groups give two types of presentations - a 3-minute (elevator pitch) presentation and a 12-minute conference-style presentation.
 This gives them valuable experience in learning how to present their research at the level appropriate for their audience.
-The group leaders implemented an evaluation procedure for 12 minute and three-minute presentations.
-For three-minute presentations, all the students in the group which present three-minute presentation for next month will evaluate with written comments and provide them to the current month presenters.
-For the 12-minute presentations, the three minute presenters of the current month (who will be giving their 12-minute presentations the following month) will evaluate and send their feedback to the presenters.
+The group leaders implemented an evaluation procedure for 12 minute and 3-minute presentations.
+For 3-minute presentations, all the students in the group which present 3-minute presentation for next month will evaluate with written comments and provide them to the current month presenters.
+For the 12-minute presentations, the 3-minute presenters of the current month (who will be giving their 12-minute presentations the following month) will evaluate and send their feedback to the presenters.
+Feedback is submitted via Blackboard for ease of review and record keeping.